Trump to Increase EU Car Tariffs to 25% Amid Trade Disputes - PRESS AI WORLD

 • Trump plans to raise tariffs on EU cars and trucks to 25% from 15%.

-• The increase is justified by claims of EU non-compliance with an existing trade deal.
+• The increase is due to claims of non-compliance by the EU regarding a trade deal.

-• Vehicles produced in US plants will be exempt from the new tariff.
+• Vehicles produced in US plants will be exempt from the increased tariffs.

 SHARE THIS ARTICLE: